Senipah/VBA-Better-Array/docs/home/getting_started.md

 # Getting Started

-If you don't already have the `BetterArray.cls` code added to your project, please refer to the [Installation instructions](https://senipah.github.io/VBA-Better-Array/home/installation.html).
+If you don't already have the `BetterArray.cls` code added to your project, please refer to the [installation instructions](https://senipah.github.io/VBA-Better-Array/home/installation.html).

 ## Creating your first BetterArray instance